alephium/www/src/content/news/zealy-quests-are-coming-d0f40dbb66f3/index.md

 Remember that some quests must be done in a sequence, so you must complete the previous ones to unlock them!

 Your tasks are different on each quest.
-Some require you to go to a website, RT or like posts on <a href="https://twitter.com/alephium" >Twitter</a>, while others will ask you to provide a link, image, text, video, and so on.
+Some require you to go to a website, RT or like posts on [Twitter](https://twitter.com/alephium), while others will ask you to provide a link, image, text, video, and so on.

 Some are daily tasks you can do every day to increase your XP count.